FranzTscharf/DBPRO-DokCluster/README.md

 Tools
 ----------------------

-The Overview of the different Tools, which are uses in the context of the Project.
+For More Infromations look at the documentation of the Tools.

 1. [Kibana]
 (https://www.elastic.co/products/kibana)